Skip to Main Content

 A

-To remain on the list of compliant schemes:
+To participate in the Second Iteration list of compliant schemes:

-• All schemes, including those on Travalyst List v1, are required to self-declare compliance with the ECGT criteria.
+• All schemes, including those on Travalyst’s first iteration list, are required to self-assess and declare compliance with the ECGT-mandated criteria, by submitting the declaration form.

 Q